 Total other expense was \$32.7 million for the year ended December 31, 2014 as compared with \$65.5 million for the prior year.
 The increase in interest expense was due to higher average debt levels outstanding during the current year as compared with the prior year.
 See Note 6, "Long-Term Debt and Other Liabilities," in our consolidated financial statements for additional information.
 This increase in interest expense was partially offset by a decrease in fees not paid directly to our lenders in 2014 versus 2013 for the amendments to the Senior Term Facility that we entered into on April 4, 2013 and July 30, 2014 which were treated as interest expense.
-See Note 7, "Interest Costs" in our consolidated financial statements for additional information related to our interest expense.
-The year ended December 31, 2013 included fair value derivative adjustments associated with the liquidation preference in our previously outstanding Class A Senior Convertible Preferred Stock, which provided for a minimum return upon a Deemed Liquidation Event such as our IPO which occurred in June 2013.
+See Note 7, "Interest Costs" in our consolidated financial statements for additional informative adjustments associated with the liquidation preference in our previously outstanding Class A Senior Convertible Preferred Stock, which provided for a minimum return upon a Deemed Liquidation Event such as our IPO which occurred in June 2013.
 We had no such activity for the year ended December 31, 2014.